 Child Protection Network

 The Child Protection Network Foundation or CPN is a non-government organization with expertise on the prevention and treatment of child abuse.
 CPN’s work centers on increasing the accessibility of services for abused children in the Philippines.
 It plays a crucial role in the establishment of Women and Children Protection Units (WCPUs) in DOH-retained and LGU-assisted/supported hospitals and training of competent multidisciplinary teams.
 A WCPU is synonymous to a “safe haven”, a place where an abused child comes not only to seek medical intervention but also to receive other services that facilitate recovery from trauma and stigmatization.
 A safe haven for abused children can be achieved with a combination of competent, compassionate, non-threatening medical and psychosocial staff and a welcoming, safe, and child-friendly space.
 All WCPUs follow a common protocol and standards on the management of abuse cases to avoid retraumatization.
 The WCPUs implement best practices sharing, round table discussions, and peer reviews on a regular basis.
 With the support from different organizations, establishing at least one (1) Women and Children Protection Unit (WCPU) in all provinces of the country can be attained.
-There are currently 115 WCPUs in 59 provinces and 10 independent cities and more than 98,000 children and adolescents have been served.

 David Bradley